How Player Housing Neighborhoods Work in Midnight

 Guild Neighborhoods

 Guild neighborhoods are exclusive to guild members.
 To create a housing instance for your guild, it must have a minimum of 10 active members in the last 30 days.
-When this requirement is satisfied, your guild's Officer can talk to the housing steward NPC to create an instance.
+When this requirement is satisfied, your guild master can talk to the housing steward NPC to create and name the new Guild Neighborhood.

-Whenever a member leaves a guild, the plot in that guild neighborhood is lost, because it is tied to guild membership.
+Whenever a member leaves a guild, their plot in that guild neighborhood is immediately lost.

 Charter Neighborhoods